Comparative Analysis: 10 Most Liveable Cities

 Comparative Metrics: All 10 Cities

 Ranked by total green cover percentage.
-All metrics derived from Sentinel-2 satellite imagery (10-meter resolution) processed in December 2025.
+All metrics derived from Sentinel-2 satellite imagery (10-meter resolution).

 | Rank | City | Green Cover % | NDVI (Mean) | Built-Up Intensity | Water Bodies % | Ecological Balance |